Kayli/logspub/dev-pony.md

   - back pressure problem
     - automatically deprioritises actors that send messages to "loaded queues"
   - has its own heap

+## problems

+- minor
+  - there is no repl as of april 24, 2022

 ## terms